amenzwa/amenzwa.github.io/stem/PL/FortranModernisation.md

 As a scientific DSL, our new language must support FP, fully.
 So, it provides concise and convenient syntax for defining (abstracting) and calling (applying) functions.
 Fortran's current support for FP, though, leaves much to be desired: no support for lambda abstraction, no support for function composition operators, and what little functional facilities supported is syntactically cumbersome.

-***support clausal functions***—Named functions can be defined by multi-clause pattern matching in the new language.
+***support clausal functions***—Named functions can be defined by multi-clause pattern matching, in a manner similar to how Standard ML functions are defined.
 The following is a definition of the [complex modulus operator](https://en.wikipedia.org/wiki/Absolute_value#Complex_numbers), which uses the [real modulus operator](https://en.wikipedia.org/wiki/Absolute_value) (absolute value).

 ```
 ## real modulus operator